chiarabigi/strawberry_picking_order_prediction/README.md

 python test.py

 ### Train a model

+To obtain annotations in COCO format from your own annotations, use data_scripts/ann_to_coco.py

+To obtain graph representation of images, use data_scripts/coco_to_gnnann.py

 Choose an approach, from the 'config.py' script.
 Remeber to delete the 'process' folders in the data_train/test/val folders when you are switching approach.